Expert walleye angler Joel Nelson simplifies river walleye fishing techniques to capitalize on the spring bite.

 Crank It Up

-Many times, after pitching to shallow fish without success, you’ll pull off the break, stare down at the graph and see fish everywhere.
+Many times, after pitching to shallow walleye without success, you’ll pull off the break, stare down at the graph and see fish everywhere.
 They’re stacked up, often males with some post-spawn females mixed in depending on your timing.
 It’s a perfect time to pull some crankbaits on them, especially upstream.
-You’ll need a 3-way rig, often with several ounces of weight to keep crankbaits like the 3/16 oz.
-Northland Rumble Shiner or 3/8 oz Rumble Shad near bottom.
-A few feet of fluorocarbon leader goes back to the bait, and a short 3”-18” dropper is required for the weight depending on diving depth of the bait.
-Choose lighter line on the dropper, as lead is cheaper than crankbaits, with your mainline being a braid.
+You’ll need a 3-way rig, often with several ounces of weight to keep crankbaits like the 3/16 oz Northland Rumble Shiner or 3/8 oz Rumble Shad near the bottom.
+A few feet of fluorocarbon leader goes back to the bait, and a short 3”-18” dropper is required for the weight depending on the diving depth of the crankbait.
+Choose a lighter line on the dropper, as lead is cheaper than crankbaits, with your mainline being a braid.
 Pull these baits just slightly faster than the current, focusing heavily on your electronics to literally pull up the side of these fish facing upstream into the current, dancing that crankbait tantalizingly in their faces until they’re forced to eat.
-The range of colors on the Northland Rumble Series baits is impressive for a river guy, as much of the custom crankbait painting schemes that for years dominated the tournament scene can be found in these baits.
+The range of colors on the Northland Rumble Series crankbaits is impressive for a river guy, as much of the custom crankbait painting schemes that for years dominated the tournament scene can be found in these baits.

 Story by Joel Nelson